dist-svc/dsf-core/protocol/04-pages.md

 # Pages

+Pages are split into two types, Primary pages published at an SID by the service holding the corresponding key pair, and Secondary pages published at an SID by a third party providing supplemental information or services.
+For example, these may be used by the service publisher to provide transient information alongside the service page.

+## Fields

+See [Common](###Common) section for header information

+- **ID**, Service ID (hash of service public key)
+- **Data**, Arbitrary service data, parsing and encoding specific to a given service type (and thus page kind)
+- **Secure Options**, private (and encrypted) well-defined service options for a given page
+- **Public Options**, public well-defined service options for a given page
+- **Signature**, a cryptographic signature over the whole page

+If the `encrypted` flag is set, data and secure options fields must be decrypted before parsing.

 ## Primary Pages

 Primary pages are used for service definition / registration / discovery, and should include the information required to connect to a service (though this may be encrypted).